spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 {% info_block infoBox "Example" %}

 In my Project, we don’t store prices in Spryker OS, but in an external system.
-I need to create a new module SuperPrice with a new plugin `\Pyz\Zed\SuperPrice\Communication\Plugin\Calculator\PriceCalculatorPlugin` which will perform a call to my Super ERP and gather prices.
+I need to create a new module `SuperPrice` with a new plugin `\Pyz\Zed\SuperPrice\Communication\Plugin\Calculator\PriceCalculatorPlugin`, which performs a call to my Super ERP and gather prices.
 Once it’s done, I replace default `\Spryker\Zed\Calculation\Communication\Plugin\Calculator\PriceCalculatorPlugin` with my Project `PriceCalculatorPlugin`.

 {% endinfo_block %}